MD-Kamrul-Islam/omi-portfolio/content/authors/admin/_index.md

 - Visitors
 ---

 MD Kamrul Islam is an enthusiast in business analytics and behavioral patterns.
-His ambitious dream is to restructure the corporate world by incorporating psychological perspective analysis of consumers and purchasers in order to boost the profitability index of projects.
+His ambitious dream is to redefine the marketing world by incorporating psychological perspective analysis of consumers and purchasers in order to boost the profitability index of projects.
+Honing his skills of story telling and leadership ability from his school days, he is a reliable shoulder to lean on when it comes to taking charge.
 He has prior experience in supply chain management (SCM), digital marketing & content development, search engine optimization (SEO), blogging and sales pitching.